-(Morgan-Keenan luminosity class, MK luminosity class, MK class)
+(Morgan-Keenan luminosity class, MK luminosity class, MK class, stellar luminosity class)

 (classification of size/luminosity of stars)

 A star's luminosity class (or Morgan-Keenan luminosity class

 is a classification (star class) of the overall size of a star